• Skip to primary navigation

 You can swap peanut butter for almond butter or sunflower seed butter, just make sure they’re also xylitol-free.

 If you don’t have oat flour, you can make your own by blending uncooked old-fashioned oats until they reach a flour-like consistency.
-(1 cup of oats = about ¾ cup flour.)
+1 cup of oats makes about ¾ cup of flour.

 Equipment Needed

-Making and decorating these dog cookies with icing is simple!
+Making this dog cookie recipe with icing is simple and similar to making decorated cookies for people.
 Here’s what to do:

 1. Place the peanut butter, applesauce, egg, and coconut oil in a bowl.